elysiajs/documentation/docs/concept/schema.md

 The global type will be overwritten by the nearest schema to the handler.

-In another word, inherits schema is rewritten by the inner scope.
+In other words, the inherited schema is rewritten within the inner scope.
 ```typescript
 app.guard({
     response: t.String()